Monday, 18 April 2016

 Melting Moments just melt in the mouth

 You recently came to our Social History group in Chesterfield to give a talk on your grandmother's recipes which I enjoyed very much.
-It also inspired me to look at an old exercise book of my Mum's and bake a few of her favourite recipes again.
+It inspired me to look at an old exercise book of my Mum's and bake a few of her favourite recipes again.
 I do remember Mum making ‘Melting Moments’ and "helping" her.
 They were delicious, a sort of a cross between a biscuit and a bun; she used to put a cherry on the top of each one too.”

 3oz/75g caster sugar